 The Ajumawi Cultural Monitors will be included and consulted in all project phases.
-The Native American Heritage Commission would also need to be contacted to request a Sacred Lands search of the APE.

 Since project impacts are projected to be quite shallow, no deep subsurface probing or excavations for buried archaeological sites outside known archaeological site boundaries are necessary for CEQA compliance.